 Nextblue publishes constructive water and climate-related stories from a unique and local perspective.
 We invite you to join us in our mission, to initiate objective dialogues with your stories, so as to spur people to take action and make the world better.

-- Your article should establish why it is important to communities in the heart of delta regions around the world.
-The take-away from your story should be clear: it could be a solution that could be replicated or adapted, or it could be a problem to be avoided.
+- The take-away from your story should be clear: it could be a solution that could be replicated or adapted, or it could be a problem to be avoided.

 - Get your facts right: the names of people and places, any data, quotes, etc.